Enforcing An Out-of-State Judgment in California

 US Map Out of State Enforcment

-Understanding Sister State Judgments
+Understanding Sister State Judgment

 A Sister State Judgment, as defined under California law, is a money judgment, decree, or order from a court in any other U.S. state Sister State Judgments do not include family support orders as defined in Section 155 of the Family Code, orders for injunctions, real property determinations or equitable relief.
 This is about clean, clear money owed from a debtor to a creditor.